-The immune system is the body's defence against bacteria, viruses and other foreign organisms or harmful chemicals.
-It is very complex and has to work properly to protect us from harmful bacteria and other organisms in the environment, which may infect our bodies.
+The immune system is the body's defence against bacteria, viruses and other foreign organisms, or harmful chemicals.
+It has to work properly to protect us from these things in the environment, which may cause infections.

 The immune system has three parts: